 These can be long tables with one side pressed against a wall on the outer perimeters of a room and finished with chairs.
-Their functions can include providing an informal, short-term workspace for remote, contract, or less frequent workers in the team or catching up on quick tasks like email response between meetings.
+Their functions can include providing an informal, short-term workspace for remote, contract, or less frequent workers in the team or catching up on quick tasks like email responses between meetings.
 What's more, they are extensible enough to accommodate swings in occupancy levels.

 Like breakout zones, they should also be Wi-Fi accessible and feature charging stations.
 Wires should be tucked away or beneath the table.
-This area should also be easily accessible, from a walking standpoint, to communal but enclosed meetings rooms or meeting booths and breakout areas.
+This area should also be easily accessible from a walking standpoint to communal but enclosed meetings rooms or meeting booths and breakout areas.

 Agile Workspace Benefits